To normalize recovery through healthy and positive social interactions.

 -Substance Abuse and Mental Health Services Administration (SAMHSA)

 Minority Recovery Collective Inc. (MRCI, pronounced mercy), was founded in 2018 by Indianapolis, IN native, Natasha M. Cheatham.
 Inspired by living with and taking care of her mother, who lives with addiction and mental illness, Natasha started MRCI to provide safe, sober spaces and a platform for people of color in or seeking recovery to promote healthy and positive social re-integration.

 With the recent surge of recovery programs and supports in response to the opioid epidemic, Natasha realized that current practices tend to neglect the culture and voice of individuals, families and communities of color.
 In addition, she noticed that the aspect of social skills (re)development outside of 12 Step Programs.
 Because alcohol (and substance use in general) has been normalized by pop culture and is now embedded into the majority of social activities, those in recovery often feel that their social life is lacking.
-Making it that much harder to reintegrate into sober living, while reinforcing isolation and other detrimental behaviors.
+Making it that much harder to maintain a sober lifestyle, while reinforcing isolation and other detrimental behaviors.

 MRCI utilizes preventative measures geared towards youth (ages 12-17) and young adults (ages 18-29).

 When recovery is attained, wellness sustains.

 Starting your recovery journey is the first step to a lifelong committment of wellness.
 Your nutrition, mental health, financial security, home stability and physical wellness are all intertwined.
 It isn’t until we understand the necessity of balancing our lives that we will truly understand what it means to be whole.